All your holiday planning needs in one place, letting you book direct and benefit from official online rates

-Kythira.
 “Un mondo fa un mondo, e il Cerigo un altro mondo”.
-The Venetians used to say that the world makes the world, and Cerigo (also Cythera or Kythera) another world.
-You will fall in love with this island, one of a few claiming to be the birthplace of Aphrodite.
-A Venetian stronghold for many years, it was also known later as a pirate base.
-It has imposing castles, secret caves, picturesque bays, delightful villages and beaches to suit every taste.
-Your holidays here will be thrilling!
+The Venetians used to say that the world makes the world, and Cerigo (modern-day Kythera) is another world.
+So you won’t be the first to fall in love with this island close to Athens, one of a few claiming to be the birthplace of Aphrodite.

-It used to be called the eyes of Crete as it looks onto the three big seas in Greece – the Ionian, Aegean and Cretan.
-The Venetian era comes to life as you walk through the castle in the main town.
-Among the sights are the Palace of the Venetian governor, the jails, the old cistern, the church of Myrtidiotissa, the church of Pantokrator, all landmarks and guardians of Kythira’s long history.
+The Venetian era comes to life as you walk through the castle in the main town of Kythira.
+Among the sights are the Palace of the Venetian Governor, the jails, the old cistern, the church of Myrtidiotissa and the church of Pantokrator – all landmarks and guardians of Kythira’s long history.
+Indeed, Kythira’s castle used to be called the Eyes of Crete, as it looks onto the three big seas of Greece – the Ionian, Aegean and Cretan.

-Though at its southernmost edge, Kapsali is the hub of the island.
+Despite being located at Kythira’s southernmost edge, Kapsali is the hub of the island.
 You’ll be captivated by this lively waterfront hamlet with its twin bays and solitary lighthouse.
-Bars, cafes and restaurants serving fresh fish and lobsters, hotels, rooms to let, galleries and outdoor bookstalls on the coastal road all contribute to this bustling and accommodating atmosphere.
+Bars, cafes and restaurants serving fresh fish and lobsters, hotels, rooms to let, galleries and outdoor bookstalls on the coastal road all contribute to the bustling atmosphere.

-The castle-state of Agios Dimitrios, a place of legends and ghosts, used to be the island’s capital and is perhaps its most important historical site.
-Built by people from Monemvasia in the 12th century above two canyons at an altitude of 216m, it is not visible from the sea.
+The castle-town of Paleochora (also known as Agios Dimitrios) used to be the island’s capital and is perhaps its most important historical site.
+Built by people from Monemvasia in the 12th century, above two canyons at an altitude of 216m, it is not visible from the sea.
 Despite this, the infamous Ottoman admiral and former corsair Haireddin Barbarossa discovered, besieged and destroyed it.
 Exploring the ruins of its 80 houses and 20 churches is a haunting experience.
 The sole intact church of Agia Varvara is an architectural masterpiece.

-At a particular hour of the day, the sun shines into the cave of the islet of Hytra, turning the waters turquoise and the walls golden.
+At a particular hour of the day, the sun shines into the cave of the islet of Hytra, turning the water an emerald colour and the walls golden.
 You can get there by boat from Kapsali and swim inside the cave.
 At 200m long and 22m high, it is one of the most spectacular in Greece.

 Life-size frescoes of saints painted in the 13th century greet you at the entrance of one of the most spectacular sights in Kythira.
-Inside the stalagmites and stalactites are natural wonders.
+The stalagmites and stalactites inside the cave are natural wonders.

 It’s a fascinating spectacle!
-You set off from the waterfall and continue down the ravine of the Nymphs to discover the old watermills.
-One of the most enjoyable walks on Kythira.
+You set off from a waterfall and continue down the ravine of the Nymphs to discover the old watermills of Kythira.
+One of the most enjoyable walks on the island.

 This village, founded after the destruction of Paleohora, is an architectural marvel.
 You’ll see the ruins of a Venetian castle, churches and houses dating from the late 15th century.

 This little port could have been plucked straight out of the Cyclades.
-Besides having a swim in the nearby bays off the picturesque beaches, you can also take a look at the marvelous old Kavalini mansion with its sundial.
+Besides having a swim in the bays near the picturesque beaches, you can also take a look at the marvellous old Kavalini mansion with its sundial.